Shiva953/OpenVest/README.md

 ## OpenVest
-### Vested Token Allocations for Employees
+Openvest allows you to create vested token allocations for company employees.
+A company can create its on-chain treasury account, and use that to create vested token allocations for its employees.

 ## Features
-1. Create Vesting Account for the Company
+- Create Treasury Account for the Company, with desired token and amount of tokens to lock in treasury
+- Use the Company Account to create vested token allocations for its employees
-2. Choose the start time, end time, cliff period and create vesting schedule for given employee
+- Company Owner can choose start date & time, end time, cliff period(the duration for which tokens are locked) and the beneficiary(employee)
-3. Employee can claim some % the token allocation after cliff ends, full allocation is unlocked at end time.
+- Employee can claim their allocation after the cliff period ends with entire allocation claimable only during the end time

 ## How it works
-Linear Vesting Schedule is followed, upon employee vesting account creation, tokens are locked in the treasury and can be claimed by the employee only after the cliff ends

-At CLIFF: (C - S)/(E - S)% of total allocation
-At ENDTIME: 100% OF TOTAL ALLOCATION
+It follows a Linear Vesting Schedule.

+## Program Implementation
+The core functionality is implemented in Rust using the Anchor framework:
+- `create_vesting_account`: Creates the company vesting account along with the associated `treasury account`(which would contain the total amount of tokens)

+- `create_employee_vesting`: Creates the employee vesting account with given `start time`, `end time`, and `cliff` and `beneficiary`, along with `employee allocation`

+- `claim_tokens`: Allows the employee to claim his allocation after the cliff period, by transfering some % of employee allocation amount of tokens from the treasury account to the employee